ChorusOne/opus-pool-sdk/book/docs/classes/OpusPool/Methods/getUnstakeQueueForVault.md

 ▸ **getUnstakeQueueForVault**(`vault`): `Promise`\<[`UnstakeQueueItem`](../../../interfaces/UnstakeQueueItem.md)[]\>

-Retrieves the unstake queue for the vault, including the user's position in the queue and shares waiting to be unstaked
+Retrieves the unstake queue for a vault, including the user's position in the queue and shares waiting to be unstaked

 #### Parameters